ajxs/yamaha_dx97/README.md

 **Q: Is the cassette interface still functional?**

 **A:** Yes.
 Although with some limitations.
 Unlike the DX9's SysEx implementation, which serialises patches in a DX7-compatible format, patches output over the cassette interface are serialised in the DX9's native format.
-To ensure that DX9 patches serialised to tape can still be read this firmware preserves the original formatting.
-This means that patches output to cassette will be converted to the DX9 format.
-Patches that depend on DX7-specific functionality will be corrupted in the process.
+To ensure that DX9 patches saved to tape can still be read, this firmware preserves the original formatting.
+This means that patches saved to cassette will be converted to the original DX9 format.
+Unfortunately this means that patches which depend on DX7-specific functionality will be corrupted by outputting them over tape.
 It is not recommended to use this feature.
-Patches input from the cassette interface will be converted from the DX9 format to the DX7 format used by this firmware.
+Patches input from the cassette interface will automatically be converted to the DX7 format used by this firmware.

 **Q: If I use this ROM, is it possible to reinstall the original?**

 **A:** Yes, of course!
-To go back to using the original ROM, replace the mask ROM IC, and run the synth's diagnostic test routines.
-This will reset the synth's voice parameters to their default values.
+To go back to using the original ROM, just replace the original mask ROM IC, and run the synth's diagnostic test routines to reset the synth's internal parameters to their default values.